nefarioustim/front-end-development-best-practice/index.md

 cached responses to the current request.

 <h3 id="accessibility">Build in accessibility from the start</h3>

+Accessibility is not a "feature", it is a requirement.
+Ostracising or punishing a user simply because of the technology they use to browse your content is unacceptable, and even illegal in some countries.
+Further to this, developing accessible websites is not _difficult_ but does require a little extra thought and diligence at times.

 #### Use links and input buttons for clickable elements